Glauber: Giants can't get too far ahead of themselves

 But that won’t – and shouldn’t – stop Giants fans from dreaming.
 Same with the playoffs.

 "I haven’t been to the playoffs yet," Williams said.
-"I got close one year when I went 10-6 with the Jets my rookie year [in 2015].
+"I got close one year when I went 10-6 with the Jets my rookie year .
 Since then, I haven’t been close to getting to the playoffs."

 Now it’s showtime.